ZhibingChen/DM-Reuters21578/README.md

 The assignment practices text classification, clustering and topic models for Reuters-21578 data set.

-Note: all of the generated datasets for each task are stored in the WorkingSpace folder (at the top of the project).
+Note: all of the generated datasets for each task are stored in the folder as .csv files.

 Task 1: Explore the data and undertake any cleaning/pre-processing